hkupty/timeshift.vim/README.md

 This simple plugin splits into another buffer and then joins back into original place.

-To split something, simply do `csj{motion}` and the piece of text relative to the supplied motion is splitted into another buffer.
+To split something, do `csj{motion}`, which will cause the selected snippet to open in a separate buffer.

-After you are done editing in this separate buffer, simply do `q` and the text is joined back into where it was before.
+After you finished editing it, press `q` to return it.

-If you are inside a markdown buffer, you can `cmd` (change markdown) inside a code block (triple backticks) that it will automatically open a scratchpad buffer with the code block content with the correct filetype set.
+When inside a markdown buffer, you can `cmd` (change markdown) inside a code block (triple backticks) that it will automatically open a scratchpad buffer with the code block content with the correct filetype set.

 Please note that this plugin makes heavy use of marks, specially the mark `'s`.
-If you use marks frequenty, avoid marking `'s` on the same file that you are running timeshift.
+If you use marks frequenty, avoid marking `'s` when using timeshift.

 Customization